“The Way We Were”

 The way we were…

 The next memory was when dad was very sick and he was in bed at home.
 I assume it must have been not long before he died because I believe he must have been on morphine.
 He was lying on his back in bed with his eyes closed, but his hands and arms were up in the air and I could tell in his mind, he was underneath a car working on something.
-I remember being very creeped out about that.
+I remember being very frightened by this.

 Dad went into the hospital a couple days before he died.
 Dad was a smoker, he smoked Lucky Strike Reds, I remember that.
 Back then, it was still okay to smoke anywhere, including a hospital room.
 But since Dad was so weak, he kept dropping his cigarettes on the floor, the hospital decreed that he would not be allowed to smoke unless someone was with him all the time.
 I remember my mom, and her siblings and Darrell and I took turns around the clock to stay with dad.
 It was a Saturday night and I was with him from 6-8 pm.
 I remember sitting in front of his bed, but I don’t know if I was watching television or reading a book, but I was eating chocolate covered raisins.
 I asked dad if he wanted some and at first he said no. Then, he changed his mind and said he would like to try some.
 I gave him a few, but he was not able to eat them.
-When it came time for me to leave, I wanted so badly to tell Dad that I loved him, but I knew if I did, I would cry and I didn’t want him to see me grieving for him and I left without telling him I loved him, something I’ve regretted my entire life.
+When it came time for me to leave, I wanted so badly to tell Dad that I loved him, but I knew if I did, I would cry and I didn’t want him to hurt him by letting him see my pain so I left without telling him I loved him.
+That is something I’ve regretted my entire life.

 The next day was a Sunday and I remember going to church with my grandma, his mother.
 I don’t remember if Darrell was with me or not.
 I remember the preacher said a prayer for dad and said that he was seriously ill.
 When we got home from church, I immediately saw there were other cars at my house.
 We walked in the back door and mom met us and said “your dad is gone”.
 There were other people at the house, but I don’t remember who they were.
-I think they were some of mom’s brothers and maybe her only sister any maybe my Aunt Mable and Uncle Edgar.
+I think they were some of mom’s brothers and maybe her only sister and probably my Aunt Mable and Uncle Edgar.
 My next memory is going out our basement door and running all the way to my friend’s house about eight blocks away.
-Her mom met me at the door, and this was the place I felt I could grieve.
+Her mom met me at the door, and this was the place I felt I could openly grieve.
 Her mom hugged me and told me how sorry she was.
 I don’t remember much about the funeral but I do remember we were picked up by a limousine.
-I do remember that two of the songs sang were “What a Friend We Have in Jesus” and “I Know That My Redeemer Lives”.
-To this day, I can’t sing “I Know That My Redeemer Lives” without crying and it is something of a joke between my younger brother and I as to how many verses we sing before we start tot cry.
-Dad was buried in the cemetery across the street from our home, a place that always terrified me at night but that I played in during the day.
-I remember the burial and mom being helped from the gravesite when she stumbled.
+I remember that two of the songs sang were “What a Friend We Have in Jesus” and “I Know That My Redeemer Lives”.
+To this day, I can’t sing “I Know That My Redeemer Lives” without crying and it is something of a joke between my younger brother and I as to how many verses we sing before we start to cry.
+Dad was buried in the cemetery across the street from our home, a place that always terrified me at night but was a playground during the day.
+I remember the burial and mom being helped from the grave site when she stumbled.

 Our life changed forever that year.
 Memories still haunt the corners of my mind.
 Mom went on to raise us all and married two other time; once disasterously and one that seemed to work for her, at least after a while.
 Mom died in 1987 from breast cancer at the age of 57 and my brother, Darrell, died five years later, also of colon cancer at the very young age of 40.